We want people to feel safe when they’re out and about in Barnsley.

 Who can use Safe Places?

 The Safe Places scheme is for anyone who might feel vulnerable when they’re out and about.
-This may include people who have autism; dementia; learning disabilities; mental health issues; physical or sensory impairments.

 How it works